 A serious threat

 There are many reasons to believe that the use of private video-doctor services will grow a lot in Norway when we compile the Swedish statistics and the study done through the Oslo ER system.
-Such a development would be a serious threat to the gatekeeper role of primary care physicians.
+Such a development would be a serious threat to the gatekeeper role of general practitioners.

-Video-doctors have challenged primary care physicians.
-If primary care physicians also offer appointments over video, they can overcome this challenge and secure their gatekeeper role in the digital era.
+Video-doctors have challenged GPs.
+If GPs also offer appointments over video, they can overcome this challenge and secure their gatekeeper role in the digital era.